onnx/onnx/docs/IR.md

 ### Attribute Types

 The type system used for attributes is related to but slightly different from that used for of inputs and outputs.
 Attribute-values may be a dense tensor, or sparse tensor, or a scalar numerical value, or a string, or a graph, or repeated values of one of the above mentioned types.

+## Training Related Information

+Training related information is described by one or more instances of _TrainingInfoProto_ contained in a model.
+Each TrainingInfoProto contains information describing both an initialization-step and a training-step.

+The initialization-step is described using a Graph (TrainingInfoProto.initialization) and an initialization-binding map (TrainingInfoProto.initialization_binding).
+The initialization-step is performed by evaluating the Graph, and assigning the outputs produced by the Graph to the _state variables_ of the training-model as specified in the initialization-binding.
+The initialization-binding is conceptually a map, specified as a list of key-value pairs, where each key is the name of a state variable, and the value is the name of an output of the (initialization) Graph.
+Each name specified as a key in the binding MUST be the name of an initializer that appears in the main inference-graph (i.e., in ModelProto.graph.initializer) or the name of an initializer that appears in TrainingInfoProto.algorithm.initializer.
+Each name specified as a value in the binding MUST be the name of an output of the TrainingInfoProto.initialization graph.
+Key values specified in the repeated initialization_binding field MUST be unique.

+The training-step is also similarly described using a Graph (TrainingInfoProto.algorithm) and an update-binding map (TrainingInfoProto.update_binding).
+The training-step is performed by evaluating the Graph and assigning the outputs produced by the Graph to the state variables as specified in the update-binding.
+The constraints and description presented above for the initialization apply to the training step as well.

+Thus, the state variables of the training-model consist of a subset of the initializers of the main inference-graph (i.e., ModelProto.graph.initializer) and the training-algorithm graph (TrainingInfoProto.algorithm.initializer) as identified by the keys of the bindings (in TrainingInfoProto.initialization_binding and TrainingInfoProto.update_binding).
+Note that the state variables are not constant values in the context of training.
+They represent mutable variables shared by multiple graphs (implicitly declared in the top-level training-model scope).
+This implicit-declaration of shared mutable variables is used instead of an explicit-declaration for purposes of backward-compatibility with the inference-graph representation.

+All state variables are pre-initialized to the value specified in the corresponding initializer.
+A subsequent call to perform the initialization-step (using the appropriate API exposed by a runtime) updates the values of the state variables as described above.
+If the training-model more than one instance of TrainingInfoProto, the initialization-step corresponding to each is performed in order.
+A TrainingInfoProto.initialization MAY be omitted (only if there are no initialization_bindings).
+For the training-step, it is expected that a runtime MAY allow users to invoke any one of the TrainingInfoProto.algorithm, allowing the training process to interleave the different algorithms as desired.

 ## Other Specification Documents